-Foundations of Teacher Education61 Credit* Associate Degree
+Foundations of Teacher Education 62 Credit Associate Degree

-The Foundations of Teacher Education - Associate Degree is an Associate of Applied Science Degree, which prepares qualified individuals to work directly with students under the supervision of a licensed teacher.
+The Foundations of Teacher Education Associate Degree program prepares qualified individuals to work directly with learners under the supervision of a licensed teacher.
 The duties include assisting children with math, science, reading, and writing assignments as well as handling classroom management, clerical and other tasks related to instruction.
-This program meets Title I requirements.
+In addition, instructional assistants work on classroom displays, assist children with computers and media, and supervise various classroom and other school events.
 Duties may also include monitoring student activities, assisting with reading, correcting papers, tutoring, one-on-one activities and small group facilitation.

 Program Overview Video